How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 Otherwise, the wire going up from your power outlet to your LED power supply should be discreet, like behind some furniture or door or near a wall corner.

-Alternatively, you can use the cable concealer cover like this one on Amazon.
+Alternatively, you can use a cable concealer cover like this one on Amazon.

 Once your strip lights are plugged in, you need to decide where they need to be placed on the ceiling.